'Seamlessly blending professionalism with the personal touch'.

 Chris Moore, Chauffeur Bearer

-Having worked at Welham Jones for 18 months as a chauffeur/bearer, I also respond to out-of-hours calls.
+Having worked at Welham Jones for over 2 years as a chauffeur/bearer, I also respond to out-of-hours calls.
 Previous jobs include HGV driving, however, I feel that I have found my niche within the funeral industry and the work that I do and look forward to progressing my career further.
 In my personal life, I am a foster carer and enjoy weight training.